voiio/emark/README.md

 }
 ```

-If the site framework is installed and no settings is provided,
+If the site framework is installed and no settings are provided,
 the domain will be automatically set to the current site's domain.

 The tracking data is stored in the database.
 You need to run migrations to